 How must his descendants feel hearing our condemnation and knowing, far better than we do, just how far from grace their race has fallen?

 It would surely be enough to drive anyone to drink and have we, the white race, got the slightest idea of how to meet the Aboriginal people even half way yet?

-Not if “The Australian” newspaper reporter Nicholas Rothwell is anything to go by.
+Not if “The Australian” (Link removed as it no longer works) newspaper reporter Nicholas Rothwell is anything to go by.
 He shows subtle contempt for the traditional Aboriginal view of children by referring to this report as “rather over-sweetly titled”.